 #3.
 Damen – Blue Line

 The Damen stop on the Blue Line is at the very heart of Wicker Park.
-I’d bet that the many transplants who use this station don’t realize that it dates all the way back to 1895.
+Indeed, our Old Polonia and Wicker Park Tour uses it on our way up the Blue Line from Noble Square.
+Many of the transplants who use this station likely have no clue it dates back to 1895.
 Along with the California stop, it’s one of the oldest ‘L’ stations on the Blue Line.
 Originally, this “Northwestern” route left Damen and went south all the way to Van Buren.
 Only then did the tracks turn east to head towards the Loop.
 That re-route may have played a part in turning Wicker Park into a hipster haven.

 The station house, which is tucked underneath the tracks, is beautifully rehabbed, with its 1895 architecture and masonry were carefully preserved.
 Like the Garfield and Ashland stops, the architecture is of the Queen Anne style.
 My favorite part of the station house is the circular bay, which acts as a vestibule for passengers as they enter and exit the larger building behind.
 There’s just something wonderfully old-fashioned about that shape and usage.
 The recent rehabilitation means that the interior is a mix of old styles and modern functions.
-Its comes together nicely to fit the character of the neighborhood.
+Nicely fits the character of the neighborhood.

 #4 Quincy – Loop

 The Quincy stop is now one of oldest ‘L’ stations still standing in the Loop.
+You can find it just a few blocks from our Loop Interior Architecture Walking Tour and Architecture of Money and Power Financial District Tour.
 Like the other stations from the 1890’s, it shows the revival architectural style which were popular with Victorians.
 The Quincy stop, like the other original stations along Wells Street in the Loop, uses an architectural style termed as “Palladian Neoclassical.”
 Palladian architecture stressed the symmetrical and harmonious use of architectural elements from Ancient Greece and Rome.
 The exterior architecture of the Quincy stations houses demonstrates this clearly.

 As decribed by Chicago-L.org, Quincy is “…[e]xecuted in painted sheet metal, the exteriors of the station houses featured ornate, almost Baroque window surrounds, Corinthian pilasters and cartouches along the roof line topped by hipped roofs with scrolled finials.”
 Just like the Ashland stop, the Quincy station was designed to look like a familiar and beloved building was straddling the ‘L’ at track level.